JaysonPye/Journal/2025/kidsup.md

 - Found Leroy's payment issues and made changes so that invoices can no longer be edited ever after confirmation
 - Users assign to org now
 - Removed classes from views (I believe)
+- Bug with extensions found & fixed for Leroy

 ## Dump of things that need to change in seasonal